-Query terms might also be taken from historical search information taken from search engine query logs which include the targeted web page, or from the search engine’s cache file, or from previous inversion searches for the page.
+Query terms might also be taken from historical search information taken from search engine query logs, including the targeted web page, or from the search engine’s cache file, or from previous inversion searches for the page.

 Those related search queries might be presented based on rankings determined from the relevance of the related search queries to the web page and the popularity of the related search queries based upon the user’s historical search information.

-Keywords might be extracted from web pages by looking at anchor text, page titles, and text appearing in the content of the page.
+Keywords might be extracted from web pages by looking at anchor text, page titles, and text appearing in the page’s content.
 Words found might be stemmed, to find the roots of the words and vary based upon those roots.

-Stop words, that appear frequently and aren’t important to the content of the page may be removed.
+Stop words, that appear frequently and aren’t important to the page’s content may be removed.
 Words that don’t appear too frequently upon a page (below a certain threshold) may also be not be returned as a related keyword phrase.

-Term frequency and inverse document frequency (TF/IDF) techniques may also be used to try to score words and phrases against each other on a page, to find the terms with the highest scores, to identify them as keywords.
+Term frequency and inverse document frequency (TF/IDF) techniques may also be used to try to score words and phrases against each other on a page, to find the terms with the highest scores, and to identify them as keywords.

 When a search engine ranks web pages, it may try to match the query terms with words “occur in several parts of web pages, such as the anchor text, title, body, and URL string.”
 The weights for those different parts may be “tuned manually” or through “machine learning techniques.”